New Zealand: What to Know Before You Go on a Luxury Journey

 Getting Around

 Driving is the most popular and recommended way of seeing New Zealand.
-Many of the best places are out of the way and inaccessible without a car.
+Many of the best things to do are out of the way and inaccessible without a car.

 But road trips here have little in common with those in the United States.
 There are no super highways.
 Roads are narrow and lined with epic views of mountains, sea, and forest.
 There are endless opportunities to stop for waterfall swims, scenic views, and lunches in quiet towns.
 Many DUE clients say that driving was their favorite and most surprising part of their trip.